How do you cram in all the best the city of Rome has to offer if you’ve only got three days?

 Afternoon: Explora il Museo Dei Bambini Di Roma

-The Museum also includes a soft play area for toddlers, making it an ideal indoor escape for hot and rainy days.
+The Museum also includes a soft play area for toddlers, making it an ideal indoor escape for hot and rainy days (good to know if you are heading to Rome in October – November or February – April, when rain does happen!).

 You can stay and eat at the museum; they have great pizza slices here!